 Be sure to go by used car interest rates.
 When you refinance, that's the rate you're likely to pay, even if you have a new car loan now.

-You can use an online auto loan calculator to estimate how much a refinance will save you.
+You can use an online auto refinance calculator to estimate how much a refinance will save you.

 Applying for an Auto Refinance Loan

-If refinancing still seems to make sense after running your calculations, it's time to dig into all of the details.
+If refinancing still seems to make sense after you run your calculations, it's time to dig into all of the details.

-Question the banks that you're considering about any fees that you'll be expected to pay.
+Question the banks that you're considering about any fees that you'd be expected to pay.
 A small fee to transfer the title and re-register the vehicle is to be expected, but some banks may also tack on a processing fee.

-Also, ask if there is a pre-payment penalty built into the loan.
-If so, avoid it—it will penalize you for paying off your loan early.
+Ask whether there is a pre-payment penalty built into the loan.
+If so, avoid it.

 Once you've compared all of your options, submit your loan application to the bank with the best deal.

 Final Tips for Auto Loan Refinancing

-Most banks will only refinance auto loans from other banks.
+Compare the rate that your current bank might offer with rates from other lenders.
 Don't be surprised if your current bank turns you down.